RLynx0/backer/README.md

 escaped = "E\\$cape"
 ```

-To avoid this, you can instead use toml's literal strings:
+To avoid this, you can instead use `toml`'s literal strings:
 ```toml
 escaped = 'E\$cape'
 ```

+# Message to myself
+**Still to be implemented**
+- Preemptive checks for the source and target files of backups
+- Formatted summary of backups at the end of a run call
+- Check for recursive ctx-variables
+- A better system for config errors and ctx-string-errors
+- Prettier errors
+- Subcommands
+  - preview
+  - manual
+  - maybe more...?